kb-dk/ds-cumulus-export/README.md

  In the latter case, you have to contact a KB-developer on the Digisam-project for the credentials.

-The exporter also requires a mapping file, which describes which Cumulus fields should be converted to which Solr fields: Vopy `src/main/conf/ds-cumulus-export-default-mapping.yml` to `user.home`.
+The exporter also requires a mapping file, which describes which Cumulus fields should be converted to which Solr fields: Copy `src/main/conf/ds-cumulus-export-default-mapping.yml` to `user.home`.
 This file does not need to be adjusted.

 (the location of the config file will be made flexible at a later point)